VectorInstitute/FL4Health/research/synthetic_data/README.md

 Where:
 - `path_to_save_partitioned_dataset` is the path to save the partitioned dataset.
 - `seed` is the seed to use for the random number generator to have reproducible splits.
 - `alpha` is the imbalance level of the dataset.
-The highrt the value, the more imbalance in the data distribution
+The higher the value, the more imbalance in the data distribution
-- `beta` is the heterogeneity level of the dataset.
-The highrt the value, the more heterogeneity in the data distribution.
+- `beta` is also the imbalance level of the dataset.
+The higher the value, the more imbalance in the data distribution.
 - `num_clients` is the number of clients to partition the dataset into.